Do you want to show your most important posts at the top of your blog page so that people can see them first?

 You can also apply this to your unpublished drafts to make them sticky once they are published.

 We hope this article helped you to learn how to make sticky posts in WordPress easily.
-You may also want to see our guide on how to show your latest sticky posts and our expert picks for the best email marketing services to grow your website.
+You may also want to see our guide on how to highlight new posts for returning visitors and our expert picks for the best email marketing services to grow your website.